 It is impossible to shadow a global variable using a function spec.

-For example, if you create a spec for count
+For example, if you create a spec for count on strings, you might

 write the following spec: